Photonsters/anycubic-photon-docs/FAQ.md

 # Frequently Asked Questions
 Frequently asked questions regarding the Anycubic Photon LCD Printer and SLA-LCD resin printing in general.

+## As of end October 2019, the original Photon (Classic, steel chassis model) has been discontinued.
+Although no official announcements have been made, the Photons now being sold that look like the original Photons with steel bodies and yellow windows are in fact Photon-S models.
+They share the same mainboards and can only print proprietary *.pws files.
+These are Photons in look only, they are incompatible with the original Photons shipped between October 2017 to end September 2019.

-### I'm considering buying a Photon, I see there are Blue, Yellow, Orange and Red windows versions, what's the difference?
+### I'm considering buying an original Photon, I see there are Blue, Yellow, Orange and Red windows versions, what's the difference?
 All new Photons come with Yellow windows.
 Older machines (prior to August, 2018) had Blue windows.
 Blue [doesn't block UV well](https://www.facebook.com/groups/AnycubicPhoton/permalink/1287895011355138/) and they were changed to yellow later, with newer firmware, slight revisions to uncap the top end of the Z lead screw and include a better PSU.

 These are the only two versions sold.
 Machines with Orange or Red windows are basically user mods.